GeekyHacks/VetClinic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+I would like to thank:
 - Microverse Review Team
 - Microverse Community in Slack
 - my Mentor @Strangeal